dd9jn/rfc4880bis/crypto-refresh.md

 - A one-octet size, followed by a symmetric key encoded using the method described in {{ec-dh-algorithm-ecdh}}.

 ### Notes on PKESK {#pkesk-notes}

-The value "m" in the above formulas is derived from the session key as follows.
-First, the session key is prefixed with a one-octet algorithm identifier that specifies the symmetric encryption algorithm used to encrypt the following encryption container.
-Then a two-octet checksum is appended, which is equal to the sum of the preceding session key octets, not including the algorithm identifier, modulo 65536.
-This value is then encoded as described in PKCS#1 block encoding EME-PKCS1-v1_5 in Section 7.2.1 of {{RFC3447}} to form the "m" value used in the formulas above.
-See {{pkcs-encoding}} in this document for notes on OpenPGP's use of PKCS#1.

-Note that when an implementation forms several PKESKs with one session key, forming a message that can be decrypted by several keys, the implementation MUST make a new PKCS#1 encoding for each key.

 An implementation MAY accept or use a Key ID of all zeros, or a key version of zero and no key fingerprint, to hide the intended decryption key.
 In this case, the receiving implementation would try all available private keys, checking for a valid decrypted session key.